kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

 will by their nature be too numerous and varied.

-This proposal recommends that we relax validation (in core Kubernetes) on the `DataSource` field to allow arbitrary object types to be data sources, and rely on a validating webhook to determine which data source kinds should be allowed or disallowed.
-The validating webhook will introduce a new CRD to register supported object types as valid for data sources.
+This proposal recommends that we relax validation (in core Kubernetes) on the `DataSource` field to allow arbitrary object types to be data sources, and rely on new controllers to perform the validation on those data sources and provide feedback to users.
+We will introduce a new CRD to register valid datasource kinds, and individual volume populators will create a CR for each kind of data source that it understands.

 ## Motivation